 “Most of us public school teachers have our kids in the same schools where we teach because we believe in public education,” said Munoz.
 “I adore my kids!”

-“It’s not Latino kids who get help, it’s disabled kids as well,” said Munoz.
+Coming back o Munoz, she added, “It’s not Latino kids who get help, it’s disabled kids as well,”.
 “It’s not fair.”